-Compliance Management Unit
+Maintenance Support and Compliance Unit

 The R&D Division is comprised of 106 full-time personnel with an annual operating budget of 22.2 million dollars.
 In addition, the Research & Development Division is responsible for the management and execution of capital projects ranging from 20-100 million dollars annually and maintenance projects ranging from 10-30 million dollars annually.
 Division representatives work with various agencies within the County, State, and Nation to influence progress and support the mission of the Orange County Sheriff-Coroner Department.